vttc08/obsidian-notes/content/docker/docker-logs.md

 ```

 The location where Docker store its logs are `/var/lib/docker/containers/<id>/*.json`
 When a Docker container re-run or removed, the logs are removed.
+Logs are not removed if container is restarted.

 By default the logging driver is json.